The Master (Doctor Who): Mental abilities

-Both the Doctor and the Master have been shown to be skilled hypnotists, although the Master's capacity to dominate – even by stare and voice alone – has been shown to be far more pronounced.
+Both the Doctor and the Master have been shown to be skilled hypnotists, although the Master's capacity to dominate—even by stare and voice alone—has been shown to be far more pronounced.
 In Logopolis, the Doctor said of the Master, "He's a Time Lord.
 In many ways, we have the same mind."
 The Master is often able to anticipate the Doctor's moves, as seen in stories such as Castrovalva, The Keeper of Traken, Time-Flight, and The King's Demons, where he plans elaborate traps for the Doctor, only revealing his presence at the key moment.
 In The Deadly Assassin, the Master was able to send a false premonition as a telepathic message to the Doctor, but it is unclear whether he performed this through innate psychic ability, or was aided technologically.

 In "The End of Time," the Master uses a kind of psychic technique, previously used by the Doctor to read the minds of others, allowing the Doctor to hear the constant 'drumming' inside the Master's mind.

 TARDIS

 In the original series, the Master's TARDISes have had fully functioning chameleon circuits, having appeared as various things, including a horsebox, a spaceship, a fir tree, a computer bank, a grandfather clock, a fluted architectural column, an iron maiden, a fireplace, a British Airways jet, a cottage and a triangular column.
 Of the Master's TARDISes seen in The Keeper of Traken, one appears as the calcified, statue-like Melkur, able to move and even walk; the other appears as a grandfather clock.
 The Melkur TARDIS is destroyed.
 At one point in Logopolis, the Master's TARDIS even appears as a police box, like the Doctor's.

 Missy uses a vortex manipulator rather than a TARDIS in series nine.
 She used a pair of them which were linked to one another, to transport herself and Clara Oswald to the Doctor's 'farewell party' in medieval Essex ("The Magician's Apprentice").
 They are destroyed in "The Witch's Familiar" when, to avoid being killed by Daleks, they channel energy from the Daleks' weapons to teleport them away, looking as if they were exterminated.

 In The Doctor Falls, the Master acquired a TARDIS before leaving Gallifrey but burnt out its dematerialisation circuit while attempting to get away from a black hole too fast.
 His future incarnation Missy provides him with a spare, and the Master can fix his TARDIS and depart.

-In "Spyfall, Part 1", the disguised Master lives in a barn which he later reveals to be his TARDIS.
+In "Spyfall, Part 1", the disguised Master lives in an outback shack which he later reveals to be his TARDIS.
 In Part 2, he is shown flying this TARDIS to London in 1834 and Paris in 1943.
 The Thirteenth Doctor later steals it from him to return to the present after being trapped in the past without her TARDIS.
 This is the first time since the show's revival that the Master's TARDIS interior is shown on screen and is noted to be the same size on the inside.